jfernancordova/jfernancordova.github.io/_posts/2020-12-18-an-overview-about-the-design-of-web-apis.md

 ---
 layout: post
-title: What I've learned about the design of web APIs
+title: An overview about the design of web APIs
 tags:
  - 10 min read
 ---